Product Mix Pricing Strategies Explained with Examples

 • Though the product may serve a similar purpose, the price varies depending on various factors such as the size and type of the packaging, cost of raw materials, shipping, the quality of different fragrances, flavors used, etc.

-Companies intentionally separate optional products from the main ones in optional product pricing.
-The base product is sold at a relatively low-profit margin but the company earns profit from the add-ons that customers purchase to fit the base-price cars.
+In the automobile category, the base product of vehicles is sold at a relatively low-profit margin, but the company earns profit by selling attractive add-ons that customers are more likely to purchase.

-Benefits of Optional Product Pricing:
+Benefits of Optional Product Pricing

 • The company makes extra sales by selling ancillary products.